codingPhuc/IRL-learning-value-2/Fail Behavior.md

 reference:
 updated date: 2025-06-02
 ---
-how to clean the bath,
-1. first you will spary it with a all purpose cleanner
-2. let it sit for a bit
-3. crub it using a brush on your left hand and the water sprayer on your right how to  [re thread](https://www.youtube.com/watch?time_continue=117&v=wnW7OWsq7vk&embeds_referring_euri=https%3A%2F%2Fchatgpt.com%2F&source_ve_path=MjM4NTE) a string pant

-You should have rinse the dishese before letting other people wash them You should press the lock button before going out
-You should take the item that people give you into your room You should remember to buy item for both childrent not just one You fail to put lip grosh on your lips

-1 when you wash your cloth you should do the the following Obe gental with the dryer
-ALWAYS OPEN THE WASHING MACHINE YOU ALWAYS FAIL TO DO THIS

-why did you mention about not liking bio to your teacher that was wrong talk more concistantly and better, do not let other people ask you what you mean again filter your word better

-Here is a **clean and organized version** of the information you shared.
-I’ve grouped related items under relevant headings for better readability:
-Here's a **cleaned, formatted**, and **numbered version** of your note.
-Repeated actions or rules have been incremented by 2 for clarity and hierarchy.
-I grouped the content under your original categories and added a **#fail_behavior** section at the end as requested.

----
-You should have unplug the fried rice if you know there is luttle rice K
-You should not talk about anything negative
-Like your test score and stuff like that you need to be positive Froam rollar for your blqkc
-Short hip thrush

-For the skin have mosteriser
-Hryocogozon creamcorizon age cream 10

-you should me proactive  when you need a hair cut you need a hair cut don't be lazy when you are about to eat go out their and say you are sorry and tomorow you need a hair cut

-Why did you not greet di quyen when she got home what wrong with you

-You should have said that you cannot eat a lot of a food instead of out rigt saying you cannot eat it

-Why did you not ask exactly where instead of agreeing You should not put the smaller bow in the bigger bow
-# Critical errors
-- You should tell people everything

-# ✅ **General Behavior & Manners**
+## ✅ General Behavior & Manners

 ### 🗣️ Speaking and Listening

 1. Do not speak when talking to someone older unless asked.

-2. If an adult asks why you’re quiet, respond with: “I don’t know anything.”
+2. If an adult asks why you're quiet, respond with: "I don't know anything."

-3. When someone says “hi,” you should say “hi” back.
+3. When someone says "hi," you should say "hi" back.

-4. When someone answers a question incorrectly, do not correct or talk back to them.
+4. When someone answers a question incorrectly, do not correct or talk back.

-5. Avoid dirty jokes, especially when it’s about someone else.
+5. Avoid dirty jokes, especially about someone else.

-6. Speak concisely: respond with short answers like “yes,” “no,” or “okay.”
+6. Speak concisely: respond with short answers like "yes," "no," or "okay."

-7. Do not say “I know” unless you truly do.
+7. Do not say "I know" unless you truly do.

 8. Listen first; speak only when appropriate.

-9. Do not create an outburst when someone criticizes you.
+9. Do not create an outburst when criticized.

 10. Do not sleep all the time—you should go out and listen when others are talking.